 - What happens when we ask digits([A,B,A])? - How many times will soln2 backtrack before finding a solution? - How would you check if the solution to the puzzle is unique? - How would you generalize the puzzle solution to solve arbitrary additions? - The predicate in/2 can be used both to check if an element is in a list, and to select elements from a list.
 Does subset/2 also have this property?
-Why or why not? - Can you justify that each of the recursive predicates will terminate? - What would you do if you couldn't change the precedence of -> / 2? - Can you verify that the closure/3 predicate is correct? - What would happen if we didn't cut in minkey / 4? - Would it be just as easy to implement these solutions with a functional language?
+Why or why not? - Can you justify that each of the recursive predicates will terminate? - What would you do if you couldn't change the precedence of ->/2? - Can you verify that the closure/3 predicate is correct? - Now What would happen if we didn't cut in minkey/4? - How could we generate the set of all min keys? - Would it be just as easy to implement these solutions with a functional language?